 Escalera’s lawyer sought to call Escalera’s brother, Peter, to testify that Escalera was home showering and eating dinner.
 The prosecution objected because the lawyer had failed to list Peter Escalera on his list of alibi witnesses.
 The prosecution asked for a recess to interview Peter, but the judge on his own simply barred Peter from testifying.
 The jury convicted Escalera of murder and he was sentenced to 15 years to life in prison.

-After Escalera’s appeal was rejected by the New York Appellate Division, he filed a federal petition for a writ of habeas corpus.
-A U.S. District Judge rejected the petition, but in August 1987, the U.S. Court of Appeals for the 2nd Circuit reversed and ordered a new trial for Escalera.
+After Escalera’s appeal was rejected by the Appellate Division of New York Supreme Court, he filed a federal petition for a writ of habeas corpus.
+A U.S. District Court Judge rejected the petition, but in August 1987, the U.S. Court of Appeals for the Second Circuit reversed and ordered a new trial for Escalera.
 The court ruled that the alibi witness should have been allowed to testify.
 “There is simply nothing more material to Escalera’s guilt or innocence than evidence of his whereabouts during the thirty minutes immediately preceding the crime,” the court declared.

 The court also ruled that the identifications by Nieves and Torres had not been shown to be reliable and ordered the trial court to hold a hearing to determine reliability.

 In December 1988, Escalera was released on bond pending a new trial.
 By that time, Nieves and Torres had fled after being accused of a crime in 1987.
 The trial judge conducted a hearing on the reliability question, using the transcripts of Nieves and Torres from the 1976 trial.
 The judge found that the initial unsupervised joint identification of Escalera by Nieves and Torres was improper and barred it from a retrial.
 The judge also ruled that the trial transcripts of Nieves and Torres could be used at Escalera’s retrial.